xiameng552180/DreamLab/content/_index.md

       text: |
         <br>

         The **Dream Lab** mainly focuses on Human-AI Interaction, Data Visualization, and Education Technology.
 We aim to achieve adaptive education with visual analytics, and other emerging techniques (e.g., NLP, AR/VR).
+We aim to help every learner to discover their dreams and unlock their fullest potential!

   - block: markdown
     content: